hyperledger-archives/sawtooth-next-directory/README.md

 ### _UI for User's Request Dashboard_
 ![User_request_dashboard](./readmeUI/NextUI/user_request_dashboard.png)

-### _User requests to join a security group_
+### _User Requests To Join a Security Group_
 ![User_request_dashboard](./readmeUI/NextUI/user_awaiting_approval.png)

-### _User's role request appears in admin's request dashboard_
+### _User's Role Request Appears in Admin's Request Dashboard_
 ![User_request_dashboard](./readmeUI/NextUI/admin_approval_with_chat.png)

-### _Owner approves the user's request and the user is notified_
+### _Owner Approves the User's Request and the User is Notified_
 ![User_request_dashboard](./readmeUI/NextUI/user_role_approved.png)

-### _Owner History of accepted/reject permission requests_
+### _Owner History of Accepted/Reject Permission Requests_
 ![User_request_dashboard](./readmeUI/NextUI/admin_history.png)

-This flow highlights the typical use case of this platform.
+This flow highlights the typical use-case of this platform.
 The a user requests access to be apart of a group.
 The owner of the group either accepts or rejects the user's request.
 The owner's activity log gets updated and auditing can be done in a fast and simple manner reducing overhead.

 ## How to Contribute